LuckyDapp/lucky-contracts/ink/README.md

 ## Smart contract `raffle_consumer`

 This smart contract :
- - consumes the data coming from the `raffle` phat contract that manages the raffle,
+ - consumes the output coming from the `raffle` phat contract that manages the raffle,
- - transfers the fund from `dapps_staking_developer` contract to `reward_manager` contract,
+ - transfers funds from `dapps_staking_developer` contract to `reward_manager` contract,
  - provide the lucky address(es) to `reward_manager` contract.

 Only the `raffle` phat contract is granted to provide the output of the raffle.